 When we consider working through the system of force, we want to use the existing tools to do so.
 The state system has two basic tools at its disposal: taxation, which could be used to redistribute wealth, and law, which could be used to force people to act right.
 I am opposed to the idea of using the state on moral grounds.
 And as I will demonstrate, morality is not only an end; it is a means.

 As I write in greater detail elsewhere, a simple but powerful moral rule is the non-aggression principle (NAP).
 The NAP states that the initiation of force or violence, including the credible threat of violence, against unwilling adults who have not initiated force themselves is immoral.
 Laws force entire populations.
 If we could opt out of laws, we would be free, but we cannot.
-Laws based on the NAP are not immoral but laws regarding what we wear, eat, drink and smoke, for example, are not, because those things do not harm others.
+Laws based on the NAP are moral but laws regarding what we wear, eat, drink and smoke, for example, are not, because those things do not harm others.
+There should be no law regarding victimless pursuits.
 Taxation means forcing populations to pay for whatever the government decides on.
 But not everyone in the population has aggressed against another, or is being taxed commensurately to his or her aggression.

 Many anarchists believe in the NAP on philosophical grounds.
 They argue that, whatever is done with the money raised by taxation, whatever someone’s idea of virtue that informs the wording of a law, it is wrong to force peaceful people.
 More importantly, however, force is a terrible tool for solving problems, and tends to cause far greater ones.